A-kly/School-Vault/Cmput361/Lecture 02 - Tokenization.md

 - We also tokenize and **normalize numbers, dates, emojis, hashtags, slang, acronyms**, ...
 - There is no right or wrong, really.
 We do what the users find useful.
 # Lemmatization and Stemming (Normalization based on Linguistic principles.)
+## Lemmas and Stems
+- Previous normalizations were based on heuristics.
+- Lemmatization and Stemming are based on **Linguistics**.

+- **Lemma** is a word that stands at the head of a definition in a dictiona